tbrianhughes/landscape/wax-myrtle/southern-wax-myrtle.md

 The fruits of this species have been used for many years to make bayberry candles, soaps, and sealing wax.

 Provides excellent winter and extreme weather cover.
 Flowers provide an excellent source of nectar for honeybes and butterflies.
 The fruits are eaten by birds, expecially yellow-rumped warbler in the fall and winter.

+The dense foliage and extremely rapid growth make it ideal for privacy hedges.

 Good buffer and screening plant.
 Fragrant, wildlife food source, wildlife larval host.